 Sycamore has a mixture of awesome downtown attractions and historic tours to offer to its visitors.

-One of the main sights of the town is the DeKalb Courthouse that has a beautiful garden surrounding it.
+One of the main sights of the town is the DeKalb Courthouse which has a beautiful garden surrounding it.
 One of the best things to do in the town is to explore the Sycamore Historic District.

 It’s a combination of around 200 architecturally stunning homes that now have their place in the National Register of Historic Places.